icona99/FitBody/README.md

-# World Marathons Readme
+# FitBody Readme

 Welcome to our React project!
-This project aims to provide a user-friendly interface for managing marathons.
+This project aims to provide a user-friendly interface for managing gym classes.
 It includes features such as user authentication (login, register, logout), classes catalog browsing, class creation, and management functionalities (viewing details, editing, and deletion).

 ## Table of Contents